History of Jeopardy! in Timeline

 1984: Trebek Version Premieres

-In 1984, the Trebek version of Jeopardy! premiered, featuring a game board that used individual television monitors for each clue within categories.
+In 1984, when the Trebek version premiered, the game board used individual television monitors for each clue within categories.

 1984: Written Exam for Contestants